Reducing our consumption of plastics

 Woollahra Council is committed to making a difference.
 We don’t use single-use plastic bags or supply straws, and we banned plastic water bottles at Council events and meetings in 2009.
 Our library has also used calico long-use bags for years.
 In March 2018, Council also resolved that all local festivals and events that Council sponsors, endorses, or participates in, be free of single-use plastic.

-'Take 3 for the Sea' is an Australian organisation encouraging people to take 3 pieces of rubbish from the beach every time they visit.
+Or simply 'Take 3 for the Sea' - take 3 pieces of rubbish from the beach every time they visit.
 Every little bit helps.